tncts/Portfolio_Basic/README.md

-Made a portfolio webiste with only the knowledge of HTML and CSS :D
+Made a personal portfolio website with only HTML and CSS :D